AdobeDocs/experience-manager-65.en/help/assets/administering-dynamic-media.md

 >[!NOTE]
 >
 >This documentation describes Dynamic Media capabilites, which are integrated directly into AEM.
-If you are using Dynamic Media Classic (previously called Scene7) integrated into AEM, see [Dynamic Media Classic integration documentation](/help/sites-administering/scene7.md).
+If you are using Dynamic Media Classic integrated into AEM, see [Dynamic Media Classic integration documentation](/help/sites-administering/scene7.md).
 >
 >See [Dual Use Scenario](/help/sites-administering/scene7.md#dual-use-scenario) for times when you may want to use AEM integrated with Dynamic Media Classic along with Dynamic Media.